Next Meet: Saturday 26 July 2025, 9am until 12pm, Bradmoor Farm, Haddenham, Bucks

 We like to go out as a group in our classic motors from time to time, to visit things of interest to car enthusiasts.
 We have one more trip out planned for 2025, with remaining tickets, so why not join us on our Morgan factory tour?

-This year, so far, we have visited the Motor Museum, Gaydon and Classic Lotus Workshop, Norfolk - write ups below.
+This year, so far, we have visited the Motor Museum, Gaydon, Classic Lotus Workshop, Norfolk, and MINI Plant, Oxford - write ups below.

 If you know of a place you'd like to visit as a group, get in touch and we'll see what we can arrange.